 That evening, we went out to dinner with friends.
 Being so close to the finish line I was actually a bit anxious about falling at the final hurdle, but we went to a lovely local restaurant where they were more than accommodating.
 I had fish and sweet potato chips, baked not fried, and while broccoli mash wasn't on the menu, they served me up seasonal greens on the side.
 I had a couple of drinks I must admit, but now I was completely sold on this way of eating I knew I was playing the long game - it's all about balance after all.

 The final day!
 We had the last of the quinoa porridge for breakfast, another batch of peanut houmous for lunch and then, stuck our salmon fillets on the barbecue in the evening as it was such a beautiful day.
 One of my favourite things about the week had been finding ways to fit the plan around my life, not the other way round, so this felt like an appropriate final supper.

 While I hadn't particularly noticed any weight loss to speak of, far more important changes had occurred.
 The promise of improved clarity of thought, better sleep and loads of energy weren't empty, I experienced them all.
 I felt healthy and happy, which in turn made me want to make healthier choices and find a better balance in my life for the things I love and the things that will do me good.
 In my opinion, this is the future of healthy eating.
 Restriction and guilt are boring and harmful, balance and mindfulness are the key to everything from weight loss to a more fulfilling life.

 Haven't tried the diet plan yet?
-Sign up and we'll send you recipes and tips for eating clean beyond the seven days.
+Sign up and we'll send you recipes and tips for healthy eating beyond the seven days.